-Reaching shoppers in the store is more important than ever, but retailers and brands need to team up to reach consumers at the shelf or miss important perspectives their partners can provide, according to “Enabling the Shopping Process: In-Store Marketing for the Empowered Consumer” by RSR Research.
+Engaging shoppers in stores is more important than ever, but retailers and brands must team up or miss important perspectives their partners can provide, according to “Enabling the Shopping Process: In-Store Marketing for the Empowered Consumer” by RSR Research.

-The report, based on a survey of 88 retailers and manufacturers in the spring of 2009, revealed without the help of each other, brands “get too promotional and miss the bigger picture of consumer engagement in the store, while retailers lack the more nuanced shopper insights that brands can provide.”
+The report is based on a survey of 88 retailers and manufacturers this spring.
+It reveals that without working together, brands “get too promotional and miss the bigger picture of consumer engagement in the store, while retailers lack the more nuanced shopper insights that brands can provide.”

-“Winning retailers—those that outperform their peers in year over year sales—are more focused on making sure they can deliver targeted communications before they try to get more personal with shoppers.”
+“Winning retailers, those that outperform their peers in year-over-year sales, are more focused on making sure they can deliver targeted communications before they try to get more personal with shoppers,” she said.

-These kinds of customer-facing technologies plays a key role in creating a complete, consistent shopper experience, the study noted, because they enable personalization and help increase the chances of in-store promotional compliance.
+These kinds of customer-facing technologies play key roles in creating a complete, consistent shopper experience, the study noted, because they enable personalization and help increase the chances of in-store promotional compliance.
 But, because the technology is expensive, the biggest opportunities lie with retailers and brands collaboratively funding efforts.